jay0x5/Aveon/README.md

    => As we can see in the above result we got "ELL" after slicing the string</br>
       So make sure to change and use the values as per your choice since they will decide the encryption key for your CAT.
+      Refer to samples folder for sample of .env

    B) Line-130 & 131: ```process.env.PORT```[it basically defines on which port is my express server running], So change it to whatever port you guys want to run express server on.